-26. Mini rods must have a 2 inch diameter white light on the back of tractor that automatically goes on when the vehicle is put in reverse.
+25. Mini rods must have a white light on the back of tractor that automatically goes on when the vehicle is put in reverse.

-30. First puller is test puller.
-If eliminator gets changed, first puller goes to the end of the class.
+29. First puller is test puller.
+If eliminator gets changed, first puller has the option to go to the end of the class or repull immediately.
 Any repull (turned down) tractor goes to the end of the class.

-31. Eliminator can be moved anywhere in the box before eliminator backs in the box.
+30. Eliminator can be moved anywhere in the box before eliminator backs in the box.
 If eliminator does not move 75 feet, next puller can have eliminator moved to a new position within the box.
-This will count as an attempt.

 Eligibility of Contestants:

 1. Contestants must be 18 years of age, or at least 16 years of age with a written permission from a parent or guardian, with modified experience and Board of Director’s approval to pull or drive tractor in pit area.

 1. Registration means identifying the pulling vehicle with a registration number for point’s calculation.
 All tractors must be registered before competing.
 The number must be displayed on both sides of the tractor with minimum 2” numbers in a visible location.